Theodore Roosevelt Rough Rider Award

 An honorary rank of Colonel in the North Dakota Theodore Roosevelt Rough Riders was established during the 1961 Dakota Territory Centennial.
 The award recognizes present or former North Dakotans who have been influenced by this state in achieving national recognition in their fields of endeavor, thereby reflecting credit and honor upon North Dakota and its citizens.

 Recipients of the award are chosen by the Governor, with the concurrence of the Secretary of State, and the Director of the State Historical Society.

-As of April 2013, 39 North Dakotans have received the award.
-Their portraits are on display in the lower level of the Capitol building, including the latest recipient, Louise Erdrich.
+As of March 2014, 40 North Dakotans have received the award.
+Their portraits are on display in the lower level of the Capitol building, including the latest recipient, Herman Stern.